Alamofire/AlamofireImage/Documentation/AlamofireImage 3.0 Migration Guide.md

 ## Requirements

-- iOS and tvOS 9.0+, macOS 10.11+, watchOS 2.0+
+- iOS 8.0+, macOS 10.10+, tvOS 9.0+, watchOS 2.0+
 - Xcode 8.0+
 - Swift 3.0+

-For those of you that would like to use AlamofireImage on iOS 8 or macOS 10.9, please use the latest tagged 2.x release which supports both Swift 2.2 and 2.3.
+For those of you that would like to use AlamofireImage with Swift 2.2 or 2.3, please use the latest tagged 2.x release.

 ## Benefits of Upgrading